Highland Folk Museum

 Carrbridge Packhorse Bridge - 18.3 miles (Historic Building)

-Nearest Accommodation to Highland Folk Museum:
+Nearest Holiday Cottages to Highland Folk Museum:

 Nearby accommodation is calculated 'as the crow flies' from Highland Folk Museum.
 'Nearest' may involve a long drive up and down glens or, if you are near the coast, may include a ferry ride!
 Please check the property map to make sure the location is right for you.